newrelic-experimental/nr1-viz-geo-location/visualizations/geo-location-viz/HISTORICAL_THRESHOLDS.md

   - Default: `false`

 ### Optional Properties (when historical thresholds are enabled)
-- `historicalPeriods` (number): Number of previous periods to query
+- `historicalPeriods` (number): Number of historical periods to query
   - Default: `7`
+  - Example: `5` means query 5 historical periods

+- `historicalPeriodSize` (number): Gap between each historical period
+  - Default: `1`
-  - Example: `7` means query the previous 7 periods
+  - Example: `7` means each period is 7 units apart (combined with `historicalPeriodUnit`)

-- `historicalPeriodUnit` (string): Unit for historical periods
+- `historicalPeriodUnit` (string): Unit for the period gaps
   - Options: `'hours'` or `'days'`
   - Default: `'days'`
-  - Example: `'days'` with `historicalPeriods: 7` means query the same time window for the previous 7 days
+  - Example: `'days'` with `historicalPeriodSize: 7` means each period is 7 days apart

 - `historicalAggregation` (string): How to combine results from multiple periods
   - Options: `'average'`, `'min'`, `'max'`, `'sum'`